huqedato/qnotix/README.md

 Both Pub and Sub sides depend and evolve on a named topic and its own port number.

 The format of messages, JSON, is similar to that of [ntfy](https://ntfy.sh/docs/subscribe/api/#json-message-format).
-As Sub client, the [ntfy Android app](https://ntfy.sh/docs/subscribe/phone/) must be used, the flavor available on [F-Droid](https://f-droid.org/en/packages/io.heckel.ntfy/), without Firebase. *Not being an Android developer, I would greatly appreciate support for building a dedicated Android client for Qnotix*.
+As Sub client, the [ntfy Android app](https://ntfy.sh/docs/subscribe/phone/) must be used, the flavor available on [F-Droid](https://f-droid.org/en/packages/io.heckel.ntfy/), without Firebase.

 Find more details at [Qnotix documentation on Hexdocs](http://hexdocs.pm/qnotix).